timber/teak/README.md

 Teak can generate Front Matter Blocks that you will use if you use the generated Markdown files to generate a website using a static site generator.

 - `--front_matter_style` –  Front Matter type.
 Currently, only "YAML" is supported (if not provided, will output a Heading 1 instead of a Front Matter block).
-- `--front_matter_parent` – The parent string to use for the Front Matter block.
-Default: `reference`.

 ## DocBlocks